Chr157i4n/TMC2209_Raspberry_Pi/README.md

 MISO    |       | MOSI                              | Data from TMC to Pi SPI-CLK |       | CLK                               | Clock for SPI
 CS      |       | SPI CE0 (for the demo scripts)    | Chipselect (2nd parameter of TmcComSpi "spi_dev")

-The GPIO pins can be specific when initiating the class.
-If you test this on a breadboard, make sure to cut off the bottomside of the pins (Vref and DIAG) next to the EN pin, so that they are not shorted trough the breadboard.

 ## Demo scripts